JZBlank/TaskManager/README.md

 ## ToDo Objectives
 - [X] Fix Edit Functionality (Tasks in program are not matching with txt file so gets updated incorrectly)
+- [] Fix label not updating properly when clicking on item
+- [X] Fix pie chart showing yellow section
+- [] Do not allow empty title task to be created
+- [] Do not allow edit task button to open new window when grayed out

+## Nice to haves
 - [] Be able to schedule tasks manually weekly/monthly,etc

-## Nice to haves
 - [] Toggle color theme for App (Light vs Dark)
 - [] Add character mascot to screen
 - [] Save completed todo to a google spreadsheet